Trade Act of 2002: Trade Promotion Authority (TPA)

 The Andean Trade Promotion Act, which was later renamed to the Andean Trade Promotion and Drug Eradication Act, provided access to the U.S. market for exports coming from the Colombia, Peru, Bolivia, and Ecuador.
 All the aforementioned nations share the Andes mountain range.
 This expanded on the original act when it was known as the Andean Trade Promotion Act (ATP) by adding more products that could be exported free tariffs to the U.S. that were not eligible under the original and previous program such as textiles and agricultural goods amongst other exports.
 The new act added “around 700 products to the original list,” increasing the number of exports that could enter the U.S. market tariff free.

 The expansion of the ATP was not just solely about trade but had a wider strategic goal.
 The new ATPDEA was going to be used as a way to help combat the coca production by supporting economic growth in the Andes region which would create legal work alternatives for those who depended on coca production.
-Many of the citizens of the rural areas where coca was cultivated were were extremely poor, faced food shortages, dealt with a lack of employment opportunities or were just flat out underemployed.
-In these regions, people earned far more from coca related work compared to those growing legal crops, which made the coca/ illegal drug industry far more appealing.
+Many of the citizens of the rural areas where coca was cultivated were extremely poor, faced food shortages, dealt with a lack of employment opportunities or were just flat out underemployed.
+In these regions, people earned far more from coca related work compared to those growing legal crops, which made the coca/illegal drug industry far more appealing.
 By giving these countries easier access to the U.S. markets, it would help provide more legal industries which would in turn help provide legal employment, which would ultimately reduce the pressure on relying on the cultivation of coca.

 Support and Opposition

 The Trade Act of 2002 was controversial and drew attention from both supporters and opponents of the bill and what it was meant to accomplish.
 The support for the bill mostly came from President George W. Bush and Republicans In Congress.
 They argued that the renewing the Trade Promotion Authority would help boost the U.S. economy and open new markets as new trade deals were getting agreed upon.
 Supporters of the act believed it provide the President the flexibility he needed to be able to complete a trade deal efficiently while also maintaining the confidence of foreign trading partners.

 Opposition mostly came from Democrats, labor unions, and environmental groups.
-They argued that expanding trade without provisions that would provide stronger labor and environmental protections would lead to significant job loss accross the country.
+They argued that expanding trade without provisions that would provide stronger labor and environmental protections would lead to significant job loss across the country.
 Opponents of TPA also worried that fast track would also give the President more power and limit Congress's ability to have an input in trade deals that would negatively affect jobs for domestic workers.